FermiParadox/movieRentAPI/README.md

 Searching for a movie by categories A, B returns all movies that are either A or B.

-User is charged for each day he rent’s a movie.
+User is charged for each day he rents a movie.
 Renting the movie for less than a day counts as 1 day (otherwise he’d be charged too little).

 Additionally:
 - I added a /login, which provides a JWT